Eringa Station: History

 Established at some time prior to 1879 it was owned by Arthur Treloar and J. J. Duncan, with Treloar managing the property.
 By 1886 Eringa was stocked with 4,000 head of cattle and 150 horses.

 The 2096 sqmi property was acquired in 1899 by Sidney Kidman, in the same year he also acquired Austral Downs and Carcoory Stations.
-Kidman named his his home in Kapunda, which he acquired around 1900, after this property.
+Kidman named his home in Kapunda, which he acquired around 1900, after this property.

 In 1908 the property occupied an area of 1088 sqmi.
 The area had excellent rains in 1910 with over 4 in being recorded over a few days with creeks in the area all flooding.

 In 1955 the 3500 sqmi station was being managed by Mr. W. L. Franklin and was running 5,000 head of cattle.

 The station buildings are now derelict and the leasehold is part of the 7700 km2 Hamilton Station.

 The land occupying the extent of the Eringa Station pastoral lease was gazetted as a locality in April 2013 under the name "Eringa".